h-kok/GCP-react-app/README.md

 ## Design Goals / Approach

--   Design goals
--   why did you implement this the way you did?
--   Followed MVP to create e-commerce store.
-Took inspiration from online clothing store design/layout.
+-   As this was my first React project, and I was not confident with the basic React concepts, such as useState, the approach I took was to first create the features required to meet the MVP and then add styling last.
+I took inspiration from online clothing stores to design the layout of my website.

 ## Known issues